quangvdao/asiacrypt-2025-submission/README.md

         ```
 -   **Benchmarking:**
     -   The benchmarks for these optimized multiplication routines are located in the `ark-test-curves` crate, under the `small_mul` benchmark suite.
 These benchmarks also use the `bn254` curve features.
-        First, navigate to the submodule directory:
+        First, navigate to the directory:
         ```bash
         cd arkworks-algebra
         ```